joannakl/cs102/_includes/daily/week1.markdown

 Due immediately:
 - Carefully read through the [syllabus](syllabus.html).
 I expect you to be familiar with it.
-- Sign up for all the tools mentioned in _Week 0_.
+- Sign up for all the tools mentioned in _Week 0_ and in the Welcome message.

 Due by the end of Friday:
 - Record your introduction video.